rinipulikkottilsunny/Scoreboard/projects/scoreboard-library/README.md

 ##  The library is capable of:

-> To start new match
+> To start new match.
-> To finish the active match
+> To finish the active match.
-> To update the score of the match
+> To update the score of the match.
-> To get the ordered summary of active matches
+> To get the ordered summary of active matches.

 ## Build